Astuceman/Daz-Iray-Shaders-and-Lights/README.md

 Every shaders are stored in the dedicated folders

+Shaders are stored in `Shader` folder

-You can see the renders in Shader-ball-scene and Shader-simulation-exercise folder
+You can see the renders in `Shader-ball-scene` and `Shader-simulation-exercise` folder

-Shader-stress-test are usefull if you want to test in some different and heavy light situation.
+`Shader-stress-test` are usefull if you want to test in some different and heavy light situation.
 Download Duf files and go testing !

 If you don't know how github work look at this beginning article https://guides.github.com/activities/hello-world/ or ask me for help